bimalkant-lauhny/Easy-Python-Package-Installer/README.md

-# Advanced Python Package Installer
+# Easy Python Package Installer (easy-ppi)

-Advanced Python Package Installer is an improvement over `pip` installer API.
+Easy Python Package Installer is an improvement over `pip` installer API.
 It provide developers with an easy to use commandline interpreter interface which allows them to search python packages and install them instantly.